-Many Icelanders surely recognise the novel Skriðan, (Landslide) which was released last Christmas.
-The author of this book, Englishman Desmond Bagley, is now traveling in Iceland in search of the history of the area and ideas for a new story.
-Bagley arrived with his wife on 22nd July and will stay here until Saturday (16th August).
+Undoubtedly, many Icelanders are familiar with the novel Skriðan, (Landslide) which was published last Christmas.
+The author of this book, the Englishman Desmond Bagley, is currently touring Iceland in search of a plot and ideas for a new story.
+Bagley arrived in the country with his wife on 22nd July and will stay here until Saturday (16th August).

-Bagley has written six books and four have been published in Icelandic, Fjallavirkið (High Citadel), Fellibylur (Wyatt’s Hurricane), Gullkjölurinn (The Golden Keel), and Skriðan (Landslide).
-He is now working on a book, which takes place in Antarctica, but will then start work on the book set in Iceland.
+Bagley has published six books and four have been published in Icelandic, Fjallavirkið (High Citadel), Fellibylur (Wyatt’s Hurricane), Gullkjölurinn (The Golden Keel), and Skriðan (Landslide).
+He is currently working on a book, that will be set in Antarctica, but will then start working on the book to be set in Iceland.

-Desmond Bagley was born in England in 1923, and has had various jobs in his life.
-He studied Printing, worked in mining, became a journalist and finally turned to writing books, which have been very popular.
-Bagley’s books have been translated into 15 languages and there are plans to make films of some of his stories.
+Desmond Bagley was born in England in 1923, and has had worked in various fields throughout his life.
+He studied printing, worked in mining, became a journalist and finally began writing books, which have become very popular.
+Bagley’s books have been translated into 15 languages and there are plans to make films based on some of his stories.

-During the interview, Bagley said that Iceland is a good location, the setting and in particular the lava and volcanoes.
-However, he had no intention to integrate The Icelandic Ring Trinity (Lord of the Rings) into the story, because he had enough of it in England.
+During the interview, Bagley said that Iceland seems a good location, in particular the lava and volcanoes.
+However, he had no intention to weave the Icelandic ring (Lord of the Rings) into the story, because he had enough of it in England.

-Bagley would not say what the plot would be for the forthcoming novel.
-“If I start to explain the story, I would not know until I was ready to give away everything up on the progress, and then the story would not be exciting anymore”.
+Bagley did not want to reveal what the plot would be in the forthcoming novel.
+“If I were to start explaining the plot, I would not stop until I revealed everything about the course of events, and then the story wouldn’t be exciting anymore”.

-From here the couple returned to England, where Bagley will continue to work on his book set in Antarctica.
+From here the couple rwill return to England, where Bagley will continue to work on his book set in Antarctica.